maximdanilchenko/radish/README.md

 #### Pypi package/usage in real tasks
 While Radish DB is in development it is not recommended to use it in some real tasks.
-There some things I should do before - benchmarks, tests and some fixes and issues are in backlog to implement.
+There are some things I should do before - benchmarks, tests and some fixes and issues are in backlog to implement.

 After all it **is not a database for production apps** - it is redis clone, written in Python.
 But I thing it will be good for prototyping or for small apps